charlotte-os/Catten/README.md

 ### ACPI

-- Expected on PC/server-class RISC-V and all x86-64 systems.
+- Expected on PC/server-class machines across ISAs and all x86-64 systems.
-- ACPI tables must be complete and spec-compliant enough to allow device discovery without vendor-specific workarounds.
+- ACPI tables must be complete and spec-compliant enough to allow device discovery without vendor-specific workarounds or drivers.

 ### Flattened Devicetree (FDT)